qfpl/blog/content/posts/nix/building-things-with-nix.md

 ```
 and get the same result.

-The output will appear in the symbolic link named `result`:
+The output of the build is installed into the Nix store, but will also appear in the symbolic link named `result`:
 ```
 > ls result
 bin